 Symptoms and Complications

-Irregular vaginal bleeding or a missed period can be a sign of an ectopic pregnancy, although some women with an ectopic pregnancy continue to menstruate.
+Irregular vaginal bleeding, pelvic pain, or a missed period can be a sign of an ectopic pregnancy, although some women with an ectopic pregnancy continue to menstruate.
 Most ectopic pregnancies are discovered before the woman even knows she's pregnant.

 The growing fetus can damage or rupture the tissue around the reproductive organs, causing internal bleeding and severe pain.
 If the pregnancy tissue grows too large, it may damage the walls of the fallopian tube.
-The bleeding that results can be painful and create a feeling of fullness in the abdomen.
+The bleeding that results can be painful and can create a feeling of fullness in the abdomen.
+This bleeding may start slowly or immediately be severe.
 Severe bleeding can cause a woman's blood pressure to drop to the point where she shows symptoms of shock, including paleness, sweating, weakness, and faintness.